 I’m a grown-up gamer with a shameful secret: I can’t resist buying cheap games.
 Steam sales, Humble Bundles, random special offers… they have me putting in my Paypal details the moment I see a game that was £40+ going for less than £10.
 I literally just bought No Man’s Sky, in part because the VR mode is coming, and in part, because it was just £20.

 The result is a backlog that could take me a lifetime to complete—and that’s without me continuing to add more and more titles to my library in sales and via Epic’s free games.
 It’s turning into a bit of a problem.

-I’ve decided to try and beat the backlog once and for all.
+I’ve decided to beat the backlog once and for all.
 How?
 By getting organised.
 Hear me out.

 My 9-5 requires me to be exceptionally well-organised.
-I provide executive support to the Director, Deputy Director and senior management team at a prestigious university.
-No two days are the same and I’ve got to be at least two steps ahead to be able to react to the things that will evitably come up day-to-day.
-In order to deliver, I use Trello, a free workflow management system.
+I provide executive support to a Director, Deputy Director and senior management team at a prestigious university.
+No two days are the same and I’ve got to be at least two steps ahead to react to the things that will inevitably come up day-to-day.
+To deliver, I use Trello, a free workflow management system.

 Until recently, I was using Trello wrong.
-I had one list of actions for each person and project and I’d basically cherry-pick what I was going to do next.
-Then I saw the Epic Games Store Trello and realised how wrong I’d be using the darn thing.
-I now have my work and personal life organised into things to complete today, this week, next week, this month, next month and beyond.
+I had one list of actions for each person and project and I’d cherry-pick what I would do next.
+Then I saw the Epic Games Store Trello and realised how wrong I’d been using the darn thing.
+I now have my work and personal life organised into things to complete today, this week, next week, this month, next month, and beyond.